Creater2036/Kaggle/README.md

 # Suicide Rates: Using data visualization with plotly and pandas to discover patterns about suicide rates throughout countries.

-# Asteroid Results: Cleaning the data, along with using sklearn and tensorflow to find the best predictive model that can predict whether an asteroid will hit earth or not
+# Asteroid Results: Cleaning the data, along with using sklearn and tensorflow to find the best predictive model that can predict whether an asteroid will hit earth or not.

 # Causes of Deaths: Data Engineering with multiple manual functions.
 Used multiple visualization libraries such as matplotlib, seaborn and plotly to outline deaths around the world and in the US.